Cygnus (spacecraft): Development

-After the retirement of the Space Shuttle was announced, NASA began to look for commercial space launch companies who could fly cargo to the ISS.
+After the Space Shuttle retirement was announced, NASA began to look for commercial space launch companies who could fly cargo to the ISS.
 In early 2006, the agency started its Commercial Orbital Transportation Services (COTS) program, where it would help fund the development of cargo spacecraft after a competitive process.
 SpaceX and Rocketplane Kistler won contracts in the COTS program, however Rocketplane Kistler failed to meet several financial milestones and on October 18, 2007, NASA announced it would terminate its contract and re-award it after a second competition.

 Orbital Sciences Corporation participated in this second round, proposing a largely "off-the-shelf" design.
 The spacecraft, named Cygnus, would be built around a service module based on Orbital's Star Bus, a satellite bus in use since 1997, which would be attached to a pressurized cargo module built by Thales Alenia Space, which had also built the MPLM cargo module used by the Space Shuttle, the cargo module for the European ATV spacecraft and several permanent modules on the ISS.

 Cygnus was awarded a COTS contract worth $170 million in February 2008, which was later increased to $288 million.
 On December 23, 2008, NASA awarded Orbital Sciences a $1.9 billion contract under the Commercial Resupply Services (CRS) program.
 Under this contract, Orbital Sciences agreed to deliver up to 20 tons of cargo to the ISS through 2016 in eight Cygnus spacecraft flights.

 To propel Cygnus into space, Orbital developed the Antares rocket, which also leveraged lower-cost, off-the-shelf parts and designs.
 Construction and design of the first stage was subcontracted to Ukrainian companies and used refurbished NK-33 engines, remnants of the Soviet N1 moon rocket.
 The second stage was the Castor 30, which Orbital had previously used on another rocket project (the Minotaur-C) and was based on a Peacekeeper ICBM first stage.

 The first Cygnus flight was originally planned to occur in December 2010, but was repeatedly delayed.
 The Antares made its maiden flight lifting a payload mass simulator to low Earth orbit on April 21, 2013.
 On September 18, 2013, Antares successfully launched a Cygnus spacecraft on a flight test to rendezvous with the International Space Station.
 On January 12, 2014, the first scheduled Cygnus resupply mission arrived at the space station; the capsule carried Christmas presents and fresh fruit for the astronauts.
 Its arrival was delayed, first by the need to repair the station, and then by frigid weather at the launch site and solar flares that forced postponements.

 With the December 2015 launch of Orb CRS-4 on Atlas V, the enhanced version of Cygnus made its debut.
 While it was planned from the beginning to fly on the fifth mission, the Orb CRS-3 failure and subsequent move to Atlas V meant a delay.
 However, lessons learned on packing and the extra capabilities of the Atlas allowed payload to be increased to 3,500 kg.